 The allocations limit the number of applicants that can be invited to apply by any State or Territory in each financial year.

-In the 2025-26 financial year, there were 12,850 invitations issued for Subclass 190 visas across all Australian State/Territory Governments, and a total of 7,500 invitations issued for the Subclass 491 State Nominated visa.
+In the 2025-26 financial year, there were 12,850 spaces allocated for Subclass 190 visas across all Australian State/Territory Governments, and a total of 7,500 spaces allocated for the Subclass 491 State Nominated visa.

 This means that there were 25,500 additional places in the 491 State Nominated Regional program that could not be used by a State/Territory government.

-Assuming the Subclass 491 Family Sponsored stream visa is also counted with the State/Territory nominated planning levels, only 450 invitations have been issued to date this financial year (the last SkillSelect round for 2025-26 will be held on 4 June 2026).
+Assuming the Subclass 491 Family Sponsored stream visa is also counted with the State/Territory nominated planning levels, only 450 invitations have been issued to date this financial year (noting the last SkillSelect round for 2025-26 will be held on 4 June 2026, after publishing).

 That leaves 25,050 places available for 2025-26.

-In 2026-27, if Immigration allows for 14,010 Subclass 491 visas but only issues the State/Territory Governments the same 7,500 invitations, then there will be 6,510 places left.
+In 2026-27, if Immigration’s planning levels allow for 14,010 Subclass 491 visas but only issues the State/Territory Governments the same 7,500 invitations, then there will be 6,510 places left.
 Less a generous 500 places for the Family Sponsored stream, there are still 6,010 places left.

-Therefore, a reduction in the planning numbers will have not real impact on the number of people who can apply for the 491 visa.
+Therefore, a reduction in the planning numbers will have no real impact on the number of people who can apply for the 491 visa.

 What should applicants worry about?